Sourav459000/Java-Projects/LibraryManagementSystem/README.md

 ## Usage

-1. **Add Books**: Enter the title and author in the respective fields and click the "Add Book" button.
+1. **Add Books**: Enter the title, author, genre, and quantity in the respective fields and click the "Add Book" button.
-2. **Issue Books**: Click the "Issue Book" button and enter the title of the book to be issued.
+2. **Issue Books**: Enter the title, issued by, issue quantity, and expected return date in the respective fields and click the "Issue Book" button.
-3. **Return Books**: Click the "Return Book" button and enter the title of the book to be returned.
+3. **Return Books**: Enter the title and return quantity in the respective fields and click the "Return Book" button.
-4. **View Books**: Click the "View Books" button to display the list of all books along with their status.
+4. **View Books**: Click the "View Books" button to display the list of all books in a tabular form.
+5. **Delete Books**: Enter the title of the book to be deleted in the respective field and click the "Delete Book" button.

 ## Contributing